knpuniversity/symfony2-series/knpu/episode2/form-submit.rst

 is just a shortcut to create a Response that's all setup to redirect to this URL.

-Ok, time to kick the tires!
+Ok, time to kick this proton torpedo!
 As expected, we end up on the homepage.
 We can even login as the new user!

 You Don't Need isSubmitted